Denver Zoological Foundation at Rio Mora NWR restoration and research projects include,

 - Broom Snakeweed

-Erosion and arroyos are some of the most serious problems on the Wind River Ranch, as well as throughout the entire Southwest.
+Erosion and arroyos are some of the most serious problems on the Rio Mora National Wildlife Refuge, as well as throughout the entire Southwest.
 The 1880s saw a boom in cattle across the west.
 New Mexico was no exception.
 In 1880, there were 137,000 cattle in New Mexico but by 1889 that number had increased to 1,380,000.
 Heavy grazing in the 1880s, combined with drought, denuded the landscape, and caused a large die-off in cattle.
 When the rains returned, there was little vegetation to hold the water.
 The run-off created arroyos and the subsequent erosion.
 A second cause of arroyos and erosion is the advance of piñon and juniper trees from the shallow soils of rocky slopes and onto the deeper soils of the grassland.
 The trees have advanced onto grasslands because of overgrazing, changes in fire regimes, and our early research indicates that the absence of bison may have helped that advance as well.
 The trees outcompete grass and if close enough together can denude the vegetation.
 If this occurs on a slope, it can create an arroyo.
 A third cause of arroyos and erosion is the improper placement of roads and abandoned irrigation ditches.
 Erosion worsens as the slope increases in angle.
 Where a grade suddenly becomes steep, or soil hardness changes, run-off creates a head-cut (Zeedyk and Jansens 2004).
 Head-cuts, in turn, increase the speed of run-off and that creates a system of positive feedback to worsen the erosion.

 Erosion and lower water tables reduce the soil particles’ ability to hold water (Zeedyk and Jansens 2004; Sponholtz 2005).
 As a result, plant diversity and percentage of groundcover decrease, and that reduces the resilience to catastrophic events (Zeedyk and Jansens 2004).
 Eventually, the soils drain enough to lower the water table, destroying wetlands, cienegas, and springs.
 The soils also harden, so run-off increases, and that dumps sediment into the river.
 All of these effects reduce habitat for fish, plants, and wildlife with subsequent declines in species diversity.
 Seeps and springs are particularly vulnerable.